Koyasan mountaintop pilgrimage of 1,200 year history

 Every day, meals are offered to Kobo Daishi twice a day in a ritualistic manner.

-Koyasan is located in Wakayama prefecture, and accessible by public transportation
+Koyasan is located in Wakayama prefecture, and is accessible by public transportation

 Today, many visitors stay a night at a Koyasan Shukubo, or temple lodgings.